 - 1. Not maintaining a safe environment. - 2.
-Failing to observe and/or report significant changes in the client which may lead to worsening of his/her condition.
-This includes failing to report to your instructor any abnormal vital signs. - 3.
+Failing to observe and/or report significant changes in the client which may lead to worsening of his/her condition. - 3.
 Not using side rails when the patient is confused, unconscious, sedated, or if the bed is in an elevated position, etc. - 4.
 Improper use of restraints or other equipment that may result in physical injury. - 5.
 Failing to explain to the client the proper use of equipment necessary for safety. - 6.
 Failing to identify the needs of the client before initiating therapeutic measures. - 7.
 Failing to report and follow up on broken equipment or hazardous conditions. - 8.
-Inaccurate charting observations - 9.
+Inaccurate charting observations. - 9.
 Violation of aseptic technique.
 Any action or inaction, which violates the principles of medical and surgical asepsis, will be considered in this category.
 For example: - a.
 Failing to observe for and use standard precautions in the care of all patients, especially hand washing before, during and after care. - b.
-Handling sterile equipment without using sterile procedure(s). - 10.
-Committing actual or potential medication errors. - 11.
+Handling sterile equipment without using sterile procedure(s).

+- 10. Committing actual or potential medication errors. - 11.
 Giving the patient teaching material that has not been approved by the instructor/facility. - 12.
-Notify faculty and staff of clinical absence at least 1 hour prior to beginning of clinical so that client care can be adequately planned. - 13.
-Notify faculty and staff prior to leaving nursing unit.
+Notify faculty and staff of clinical absence at least 1 hour prior to the beginning of clinical so that client care can be adequately planned. - 13.
+Notify faculty and staff prior to leaving the nursing unit.

-Emotional Jeopardy: Any action or inaction, which threatens the patient's emotional wellbeing, will be considered Emotional Jeopardy, for example:
+Emotional Jeopardy: Any action or inaction, which threatens the patient's emotional well being, will be considered Emotional Jeopardy, for example: